 The major challenge seems to be an ingrained assumption of authority flows down from the top, a rather old-fashioned, feudal idea.

 The article proposes 12 characteristics for organizations likely to be able to overcome the cultural ambience that come from a matrix.
-He does tend to equate matrix management with introducing project management across the organisation, which is only one form of matrix management and arguably the simplest.
+He does tend to equate matrix management with introducing project management across the organization, which is only one form of matrix management and arguably the simplest.

 Some of these characteristics, a predisposition towards teamwork and consensus decision-making, for example, mirror, a common assumption about matrix management that we have to challenge extensively in our clients.
 Too much teamwork and a “descent to consensus” are common problems in the early stage of implementation of a matrix organization and we would recommend being very selective about where it adds value to be a team and to minimise the number of people involved in decisions in order to be effective.